 - Skyline Gondola (with optional Luge Ride) – You can take this gondola to see Queenstown from above, or as a shortcut to the Ben Lomond summit.
 I highly recommend reading my blog on Ben Lomond first if you are thinking of hiking up.
 It may not be as easy as you expected.

 - If you decided to take the Gondola, then you might be interested in The Ledge Swing as well.
-Apparently, it will send you 400m flying over Queenstown!
+It will send you 400m flying over Queenstown!

 - Day 4/10: Drive to Queenstown from Te Anau (2.5 Hours) in the morning, visit Glenorchy, or do one of the activities I mentioned above!